yss322/Low-input-ribosome-profiling-of-Celegans-embryogenesis/README.md

 # Ribosome Profiling Analysis Pipeline

 This repository contains the analysis pipeline for ribosome profiling and RNA-seq data examining translational regulation during early C. elegans development in wild-type and OMA-1(zu405) mutant embryos.
+You can find the TE values of the genes analyzed in this dataset in the Excel file average_clr_TE.xlsx

 ## Overview